 GrantScape managed the Oxfordshire Stronger Communities Fund on behalf of OSCA and Oxfordshire County Council.
 This was a £250,000 one-off county-wide community benefit fund through which 20 grants were awarded in 2010.

 The Responsible Oxfordshire Business Involvement Network is Oxfordshire’s CSR network.
 It brings together voluntary, community, charity and social enterprise groups with local businesses keen to engage in corporate social responsibility (CSR); with an unusual emphasis on sharing rather than one-way dialogue.
 It was a spin-out from OCVA and now runs independently.

-Project Funding: Previous OCVA funds and the contribution of individual effort.
+Previous OCVA funds and the contribution of individual effort.

-Key contact: Kathy Shaw
+Key contact: Oxfordshire Youth

 To establish a Refugee and Asylum Coordination group, of local not for profit, voluntary, community and faith organisations.
 The group will act as an effective communication and liaison link to the local authority and held shape their response on Refugees and Asylum Seekers.
 The group will act as a communication link to the not for profit, voluntary and community sector and coordinate voluntary, community and faith group activities.

 The Coordination Group will: